robin-ede/trial-library-rag/README.md

 ```bash
 python -m src.evaluation
 ```
-This will generate synthetic questions from your data, run the RAG system, and compute metrics.
-Results will be saved to `evaluation_results.csv`.
+This runs a curated set of hand-crafted questions with known ground truth answers.
+Results are saved to `evaluation_results.csv`.

+The evaluation includes:
+- **Ragas Metrics**: faithfulness, answer_relevancy, context_precision
+- **Custom Metrics**: citation_accuracy, retrieval_recall, refusal_appropriateness, ground_truth_match

+To add more evaluation questions, edit `src/evaluation.py` and add entries to the `EVAL_QUESTIONS` list.

 ## Limitations

 -   **PDF Parsing**: Uses **LlamaParse (Agentic Mode)** with `gpt-4o-mini`.
 This handles complex clinical trial layouts, tables, and multi-column text significantly better than standard loaders.
--   **Retrieval**: Uses Advanced Retrieval (Ensemble + Multi-Query + Re-ranking) for improved accuracy.
+-   **Retrieval**: Uses Advanced Retrieval (Hybrid Search with BM25 + Vector, plus Multi-Query Expansion) for improved accuracy.
+-   **No Reranking**: Originally implemented reranking, but removed due to local model constraints and lack of OpenRouter support.
 -   **No Page Numbers**: Due to the markdown-aware chunking strategy (which prioritizes table/section integrity), specific page numbers are not available for citations.
 -   **No History Persistence**: Chat history is lost on page refresh.